 Prespawn Topwater Pro Tip: Try fishing topwaters tight to the shoreline or shallow water areas containing grouping bass.
 Slowly twitching, buzzing, or walking a bait over the top of a shallow water prespawn bass is a lowkey way to crush early season fish.

 Spinnerbait or Bladed Jigs

-The Spinnerbait is a go-to bait for anglers year-round, but it’s the ability to bang off rocks or wood while slipping through emerging spring grass makes it a special prespawn bait.
-If you’re fishing a new lake in the spring and have no idea what to tie on, start with a bladed jig or spinnerbait and cover ground quickly.
+The Spinnerbait is a go-to bait for anglers year-round, but its ability to bang off rocks or wood while slipping through emerging spring grass makes it a unique prespawn bait.
+If you're fishing a new lake in the spring and have no idea what to tie on, start with a bladed jig or spinnerbait and cover ground quickly.
 Fish these baits slowly near the areas that look juicy (full of bass) and then burn them a little faster past the boring-looking stuff.
 This technique will help you break down a new spring bass fishery faster than almost anything else.

 Prespawn Bladed Bait/Spinnerbait Pro Tip: Target shoreline cover like brush, docks, and rocks.
 Winding spinnerbaits parallel to the bank, while keeping your rod positioned high above your head is an excellent way to keep the blades buzzing over the bass cruising the shallows in the spring.

 Updated March 30th, 2022 at 2:21 AM CT